kexinhuang12345/DeepPurpose/README.md

 - 10 lines of code from raw data to output drug repurposing/virtual screening result, designed to allow wet-lab biochemists to leverage the power of deep learning and machine learning researchers to push forward the frontiers of DTI prediction.

-- 15+ state-of-the-art encodings for drug and proteins, ranging from deep neural network on classic cheminformatics fingerprints, CNN-RNN, transformers to message passing graph neural network.
+- 15+ state-of-the-art encodings for drugs and proteins, ranging from deep neural network on classic cheminformatics fingerprints, CNN-RNN, transformers to message passing graph neural network.
 Switching encoding is as simple as changing the encoding names!

 - Realistic and user-friendly design:
 	- automatic identification to do drug target binding affinity (regression) or drug target interaction prediction (binary) task.